 C. Henry Smith Contest

-- The 2014 C. Henry Smith Peace Oratorical Contest will be held on
+- The 2014 C. Henry Smith Peace Oratorical Contest was held on

 Civic Engagement Day

 The following students gave speeches: